alvitoraidhy/pluggers/README.md

 #### `instance.attachExitListener()`

 Adds an exit event listener to `process`.
-It is recommended to only run this method on your main loader instance, to not pollute the event with many listeners (NodeJS limited the number of listeners to 10 per event).
+This will run a function that executes `instance.shutdownAll()` when the `exit` event signal is emmited by `process`.
+It is recommended to only run this method on your main loader instance, as to not pollute the event with many listeners (NodeJS limited the number of listeners to 10 per event by default).
 Running this method multiple times on the same instance won't register multiple listeners.

 ##### Returns